Ha Giang loop how many days? Your Ultimate Guide to Tours & Itineraries in Vietnam's Final Frontier

 Choose the right bike.
 Semi-automatic bikes (e.g., Honda Blade) are generally recommended for the varied terrain.
 Automatic scooters are not ideal for the steep mountain passes.

-4. Riding tips when exploring Ha Giang Loop
+4. Riding Tips when exploring Ha Giang Loop

 motorbike-riding-in-ha-giang-loop-tour